New! Introducing the Black Tyre Wedding Ring

 This week, we have introduced a new black wedding ring design.
 Available as a wedding ring or as a decorative ring to wear daily, the black tyre ring is individually crafted to order from black Zirconium.
 In addition to the design shown, we can apply any custom tyre print to the ring.
 As a result, we offer a complete personalisation of any such ring style.

 What are black wedding rings?

 Few men are aware of the existence of black wedding rings for men.
 The majority of guys choose traditional metals and finishes, namely silver and gold.
 Over the last 5 years, the range of materials and designs has increased significantly.
 One of the newest additions is the metal Zirconium.
 Like Titanium, Zirconium is a very hard, durable metal.
 Lightweight, affordable and durable it is also very versatile.
 In addition to black, it can be anodised in alternative colours.

 Why wear a black wedding ring?

 Black wedding rings appeal to many modern couples.
 During our wedding shows in 2016 – 2017 Black Zirconium featured as one of the most requested materials.
 Interestingly, a higher proportion of men requested the possibility of a black wedding ring.
 The choice came down to two main factors.
 Firstly Black rings are trending right now.
-They are new, unusual and break the tradition of a mirror polished gold band.
-Secondly, they resonate with buyers looking for a unique wedding band in a durable and affordable metal.
+They are new, unusual and break the tradition of a mirror-polished gold band.
+Secondly, they resonate with buyers looking for a unique wedding band in durable and affordable metal.

 Showing the Jackdaw black wedding ring with shiny and satin sections.